seth10/life/README.md

 ## science.py
 <img alt="A 3D bar graph titled: Initial cell population and grid size vs stabilization/eradication" src="https://user-images.githubusercontent.com/5026621/30225638-2edad066-94a1-11e7-9031-f80e79f66d8f.png" width="100%">
-I wrote this program really because I was thinking of ways to visualize data related to this project and just wanted to make a 3D bar chart, becuase it looks cool 😎.
+I wrote this program really because I was thinking of ways to visualize data related to this project and just wanted to make a 3D bar chart, becuase it looks cool.

 I later forced the bases of each bar to be square.
 <img alt="A 3D bar graph titled: Initial cell population and grid size vs stabilization/eradication" src="https://user-images.githubusercontent.com/5026621/30225661-41777c38-94a1-11e7-86ed-390d5080580c.png" width="100%">